Service capacity in England

 This has led to:

-• Frequent and persistently high use of out of area placements, where patients are inappropriately sent out of their area for the care that should be provided locally.
+• Frequent and persistently high use of inappropriate out of area placements, where patients are sent out of their area for mental health care that should be provided locally.

-• Unrelenting pressure on the staff to provide care to inpatients and manage their discharge from hospital.
+• Unrelenting pressure on the staff to provide care for inpatients and manage their discharge from hospital.

 Read more to receive further information regarding a career in psychiatry